-The Behavioral Health Division at the Department of Human Services is required to submit the following to SAMHSA:
+The Behavioral Health Administration at the Department of Human Services is required to submit the following to SAMHSA:

-- A bi-annual plan for the MHBG and SABG (on odd years)
+- A bi-annual plan for the MHBG and SUPTRS BG (in odd years)

 - An annual application including assurances, certifications and planned expenditures